SalviaSage/Keyboard-Layouts/readme.txt

 CTRL + LEFT SHIFT: Cycles the keyboard layouts downwards within the same language, and does not switch languages.
 CTRL + RIGHT SHIFT: Cycles the keyboard layouts upwards within the same language, does not switch languages.

-WINDOWS KEY + SPACE: Cycles all of the keyboard layouts, across languages as well.
+WINKEY + SPACE: Cycles all of the keyboard layouts, across languages as well.

 ALT + LEFT SHIFT: Cycles languages downwards, not the keyboard layouts.
 ALT + RIGHT SHIFT: Cycles languages upwards, not the keyboard layouts.

-WINDOWS KEY + ;: Windows key + the semicolon key opens the emoji menu where we can type emojis, kaomojis, emoticons and also various symbols and letters from Unicode.
+WINKEY + (;): Windows key + the semicolon key opens the emoji menu where we can type emojis, kaomojis, emoticons and also various symbols and letters from Unicode.

-WINDOWS KEY + CTRL + O: Pressing this will turn on the On-Screen Keyboard, so the keyboard can be utilised using the mouse.
+WINKEY + CTRL + O: Pressing this will turn on the On-Screen Keyboard, so the keyboard can be utilised using the mouse.
 Pressing it again will turn it off.

 SHIFT KEY, pressed 5 times: This will trigger a window which asks you if you want to turn on the "sticky keys" functionality of Windows.